KiwiGaze/Should-we-chase-for-higher-education/README.md

-# Should we chase for higher education?
+# Should we chase for a higher education degree?
 This is a repository for HKU COMP2501 2024 Spring Project.<br>
 This project aims at inspecting the the costs of chasing for higher education and comparing it with the gains to draw a conclusion.